besa-99/EE500-26570_26513/README.md

-# Deep Learning for Vhannel Estimation and Signal Detection
+# Deep Learning for Channel Estimation and Signal Detection

+Electrical and Electronics Engineering Department - University of Benghazi

-These are the codes used for the project
+These are the codes used for the project.

 CE_LS.py containes the Least Square channel estimation code.